 Kampala – Jinja, Uganda

-Enjoy a free day in this magnificent place and the variety of optional activities for you to choose from.
+Our second day in Jinja is free for you to explore this magnificent place and the variety of optional activities for you to choose from.
 On your last day we explore the community and discover the beauty of the Nile river as you unwind n the banks or indulge in other optional activities.

 Accommodation: Nile River Explorers – Camping in twin share tents with shared facilities

 Meals included: Breakfast x 3, Lunch x 3, Dinner x 3

 Distance Covered: +/-80kms

 Optional Activities: Quad Biking US$85, White-water Rafting US$160, Community School Project US$50, Nile Cruise from US$25, Nile SUP from US$20, Kayak from US$20, Fishing Trips from US$80, Mountain Biking from US$30